Privacy Notices - Paediatric therapies Privacy Notice

 Why we share this information

 We share children and young person’s data with the Department for Education (DfE) on a statutory basis under section 3 of The Education (Information About Individual Pupils) (England) Regulations 2013.
-This data sharing underpins school funding, educational attainment policy and monitoring and enables them to; produce statistics, assess our performance, determine the destinations of young people after they have left school or college and to evaluate Government funded programmes.
+This data sharing underpins school funding, educational attainment policy and monitoring.
+It enables them to; produce statistics, assess our performance, determine the destinations of young people after they have left school or college and to evaluate Government funded programmes.

 We share relevant case information with practitioners who are working with children and families when it is necessary for service provision and in the best interests of the child.